rajputshobhan/rajputshobhan/README.md

 - 👋 Hi, I’m Shobhan Rajput
 - 👀 I’m interested in Website Designing
-- 🌱 I’m currently learning HTML, CSS, JS, Sass, React and plan on Full-Stack Web Development
+- 🌱 I’m currently learning Front - End Web Development and plan on gaining Full-Stack Web Development knowledge
-- 💞️ I’m looking to collaborate on beginner or intermediate projects
+- 💞️ I’m looking to collaborate on beginner or intermediate projects, also land a job in this feild
 - 📫 How to reach me ?
+  - Skype - rajputshobhan
   - Discord - Flammer.Online#2961
   - Gmail - rajputshobhan@gmail.com